FlxPeters/netbox-plugin-prometheus-sd/README.md

 The plugin also reuses the Netbox authentication and permission model.
 Depending on the configuration, a token must be passed to Netbox for authentication.

+### Example

+A working example on how to use this plugin with Prometheus is located at the `example` folder.
+Netbox content is created by using Netbox docker initializers.

+The demo data doesn't make sense, but they are good enough for demonstrating how to configure Prometheus and get demo data to Prometheus service discovery.

+Go to the `example` folder and run `docker-compose up`.
+Prometheus should get available on `http://localhost:9090`.
+Netbox content should then be available in the service discovery tab.

 ## Development